yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 # Overview

-The polling event container implements the [IEventListenerContainer|Event Listener Container] interface.
+The polling event container implements the depanlinkIEventListenerContainertengahlink./event-listener-container.htmlbelakanglink interface.
 Its life-cycle consists of performing polling receive operations against the space.
-If a receive operation succeeds (a value is returned from the receive operation), the [DataEventArrived|Event Listener Container#DataEventArrived] event is invoked.
+If a receive operation succeeds (a value is returned from the receive operation), the depanlinkDataEventArrivedtengahlink./event-listener-container.html#DataEventArrivedbelakanglink event is invoked.
 A polling event operation is mainly used when simulating Queue semantics, or when using the master-worker design pattern. depanimageNet_polling_cont.jpgtengahimage/attachment_files/xap97net/Net_polling_cont.jpgbelakangimage The examples in this page follow a certain pattern.
 Each code example has two tabs: Using EventListenerContainerFactory, and PollingEventListenerContainer Code Construction.
 The first tab demonstrates how to create and configure a polling container using the `EventListenerContainerFactory`, and the second tab demonstrates how to build and configure a `PollingEventListenerContainer` with a constructor and setting the different properties.